 Clara's Way

-This historical novel depicts the controversial first fourteen months of the United States’ occupation in the Canal Zone as authentically as fiction allows.
-The story provides little-known details about Panama Canal history.
+My award-winning historical novel, Clara's Way, is set in 1904 Panama.
+It depicts the controversial first fourteen months of the United States’ occupation in the Canal Zone.

-In 2015, my husband and I sailed through the Panama Canal on a cruise ship (check out my blog).
+This historical novel provides little-known details about Panama Canal history.
+Two things inspired the story: (1) In 2015, my husband and I sailed through the Panama Canal on a cruise ship (check out my blog).
 After seeing this man-made wonder up close, as well as listening to guest lecturers on board the ship, I knew the majestic waterway would eventually find its way into one of my novels.

 Next came research.
 I read David McCullough's intriguing non-fiction book, The Path Between the Seas.
 McCullough describes the construction of the Panama Canal as a “profoundly important historic event and a sweeping human drama.”
 I couldn’t agree more.
 That book led me to John M. Gibson’s book, Physician to the World: the life of General William C. Gorgas.
 Lastly, I read Florence Nightingale's book, Notes on Nursing.
 These resources allowed me to line up facts and fiction to create an engaging plot.